-Put simply, religion and spirituality are efforts into discovering the meaning of life and, in certain instances, discovering a relationship with a higher power.
-We’ve seen much of Western civilization put aside these efforts with claims that there is no meaning to our existence.
+Put simply, religion and spirituality are efforts to discover the meaning of life and, in certain instances, discover a relationship with a higher power.
+We’ve seen much of Western civilization put aside these efforts with claims that there’s no meaning to our existence.
 However, such claims undermine the role of religion and spirituality in mental health.

-While there’s plenty of substantial criticism linked to religion, there’s no denying that it helps an individual in developing a system of beliefs.
-In many regards, these beliefs become guidelines for a person’s life and leaves them with a sense of meaning.
+While there’s substantial criticism linked to religion, there’s no denying that it helps people develop a system of beliefs.
+In many regards, these beliefs become guidelines for a person’s life and provide a sense of meaning.

-Without the framework for such convictions, an individual is forced to determine his or her own set of beliefs.
-Or, worse still, go about life with the belief that there is no meaning.
+Without the framework for such convictions, a person is forced to determine their own beliefs.
+Or worse, go about life with no belief.
 While it isn’t always the case, this can often lead to certain mental disorders, such as anxiety and depression.

 How Does Religion Benefit Mental Health?

-Beyond giving people something to believe in, religion provides an often rigid structure to follow.
-However, even more importantly, it provides an individual with a group of likeminded individuals connected through these beliefs.
+Beyond giving people something to believe in, religion provides a rigid structure to follow.
+However, even more importantly, it provides a group of like-minded individuals connected through these beliefs.

 Naturally, this can have a very positive impact on a person’s mental health.
 More specifically, researchers report that those who are actively religious have reduced rates of: ¹